Meredith Berger, the Assistant Secretary of the Navy, pays a visit to San Diego

 |0

-This work, Meredith Berger, the Assistant Secretary of the Navy, pays a visit to San Diego [Image 2 of 2], by Sergio Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Meredith Berger, the Assistant Secretary of the Navy, pays a visit to San Diego, by Sergio Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Meredith Berger, the Assistant Secretary of the Navy, pays a visit to San Diego

 LEAVE A COMMENT